sky-shift/skyshift/docs/source/cli/services.rst

 Deleting a Service
 ------------------

-The ``delete service`` command removes a specified service from SkyFlow, terminating its endpoint and ceasing any network exposure to the targeted jobs.
+The ``delete service`` command removes a specified service from SkyShift, terminating its endpoint and ceasing any network exposure to the targeted jobs.

 **Usage:**